fxboxed/eugo/content/spain/specials/resorts/_index.md

 type = 'targeted'
 layout = 'targeted'
 tags = ['resorts']
-image = "/imgs/spain/resorts-thumb.webp"
-alt_txt = "Stunning beach resort in Spain with sunset and palm trees."
+batch = "Top Spanish Resorts for Getaways" image = "/imgs/spain/resorts-thumb.webp" alt_txt = "Stunning beach resort in Spain with sunset and palm trees."
 +++

-## Top Spanish Resorts for 2025 Getaways
+## Top Spanish Resorts for Getaways

 As we look forward to 2025, Spain is set to welcome travelers with its stunning landscapes, rich history, and vibrant culture.